Collision Avoidance Assist

 Automatic Emergency Braking

-Model 3 is designed to determine the distance from a detected object traveling in front of it.
-When a frontal collision is considered unavoidable, Automatic Emergency Braking is designed to apply the brakes to reduce the vehicle's speed and therefore, the severity of the impact.
+Model 3 is designed to determine the distance from detected objects.
+When a collision is considered unavoidable, Automatic Emergency Braking is designed to apply the brakes to reduce the vehicle's speed and therefore, the severity of the impact.
 The amount of speed that is reduced depends on many factors, including driving speed and environment.

 When Automatic Emergency Braking applies the brakes, the touchscreen displays a visual warning and sounds a chime.
 You may also notice abrupt downward movement of the brake pedal.
 The brake lights turn on to alert other road users that you are slowing down.